Developer-felix/Python-Django-Ecommerce-Amazon-Clone/README.md

 # Python-Django-Ecommerce-Amazon-Clone
- Super Coders tutorial new episode following on developing amazon backend with django
+ Developing amazon with django from scratch for kenya Digital market

 Download the DBeaver from https://dbeaver.io/download/ and create the ER